sdiehl/wiwinwlh/tutorial.md

 foldl f z [a...] = f ... (f (f z a) b) ... y
 ```

-For a concrete consider the simple arithmetic sequence over the binary operator
+For a concrete example, consider the simple arithmetic sequence over the binary operator
 ``(+)``:

 ```haskell